mkane968/Corpus-Analysis-with-SpaCy/README.md

-# Corpus Analysis with NLTK and SpaCy
+# Corpus Analysis with SpaCy
 A tutorial for analyzing multiple text files with NLTK and SpaCy.